SQL Mode

 SQL mode in MySQL is a set of rules that dictate how the server interprets SQL statements.
 It's a powerful feature that allows you to customize the behavior of your database, but it can also lead to unexpected results if not understood correctly.
 Essentially, it controls how MySQL handles certain SQL syntax and data types.
 For instance, it can influence how strings are compared (case-sensitive or case-insensitive), how dates are handled, and how certain functions behave.
 Different SQL modes can be enabled or disabled, and the default mode might not always be suitable for all use cases.
 This flexibility is important for compatibility with other systems or for enforcing specific data validation rules within your database.
 By understanding and configuring SQL mode, you can ensure that your database behaves predictably and consistently across different environments and applications.

-Why sql mode is important
+Why SQL Mode is important

 SQL mode is crucial for maintaining data integrity and consistency across different environments and applications.
 It allows you to tailor the database's behavior to specific needs, ensuring that SQL statements are interpreted predictably.
 This is particularly important in production environments where unexpected behavior can lead to data corruption or application failures.